The Beauty of Cellular Automata

 Conway’s Game of Life

-2. Any live cell with 2 or 3 live neighbors survives
+2. Live cell with 2-3 neighbors survives

 Elementary Cellular Automata & Rule 45